 - We weren’t living large going out to fancy restaurants, clubs, and other places all the time.
 We mostly stayed in our apartment—which had all the amenities we needed—and focused on work

 So depending on your lifestyle, Bangkok can be super cheap or incredibly expensive.
 But all in all, I was blown away by the standard of living we could afford.
 Yes, we paid a tiny bit more than in Chiang Mai.
 But what we got for that money was 10x more luxurious.

 [Subscribe to our Youtube channel to get notified when our full budget breakdown video comes out…]

 Best Co-working Spaces & Cafes in Bangkok

-We had no need for co-working spaces in Bangkok because we worked from the “Skyroom” of our apartment every day.
+We had no need for co-working spaces in Bangkok because we set up our traveling desk setup in the “Skyroom” of our apartment every day.

 That said, if your place doesn’t have a skyroom or you just prefer to be around other people, there are TONS of options to choose from.